sergeyksv/tungus/README.md

 This module implements mongoose.js driver API and allows to use mongoose with TingoDB (http://www.tingodb.com) TingoDB is embedded Node.js database that is compatible with MongoDB on API level.

-So far this module on its early stage but basic functionality is working.
+So far this module is on its early stage with only basic functionality.

 To use this module you have to install both tungus and mongoose.

 	npm install tungus
 	npm install mongoose

 Then in your code you should include once tungus module prior to include of mongoose.
 This rewrites global.MONGOOSE_DRIVER_PATH variable to point it to tungus.

 	require('tungus')
 	require('mongoose')

 Next to that you can keep using mongoose as usual except now it will accept different connection string:

 	mongoose.connect('tingodb:///some/local/folder')

 Full example:

 	var tungus = require('tungus');
 	var mongoose = require('mongoose')
 	var Schema = mongoose.Schema;